 Any tips or things you would like to say to younger people (or your younger self) who want to do what you do?

-Stay tuned for updates on the River Commons project, as Alessia mentioned.
-So, stay connected with us by subscribing to our newsletter!
+Stay tuned for updates on our work with HiiL and all our other projects by subscribing to our newsletter!

 Got a strategy question you want help with, or just fancy a chat?
 Get in touch with Niall at email@example.com.